 Cartmel’s chase course features six fences per circuit and stages races over trips of 2m1f, 2m5f, 3m1½f and 3m5½f.
 The number of obstacles around Cartmel’s chase course is low in comparison to other National Hunt tracks, but the fences themselves are pretty stiff for a smaller track.
 An open ditch and a water jump – which must be tackled three times in the 3m2f contests – add to the difficulty, but it is the final three fences, which come up in pretty quick succession, where most mistakes are made.

 Unlike on the hurdles course, where the final obstacle comes just before the home straight, on the chase course the final fence is tackled a long way from home.
 Fully four furlongs from the line in fact, making the run-in following the final flight the longest of any track in the country.
 Given this length, it perhaps isn’t surprising to learn that the lead can often change hands between the final flight and the line, with the chase course being slightly more amenable to those runners who like to come with a long late run.
 It should be noted though that much of this run-in is around a fairly sharp bend, so will likely still be against the long-striding gallopers.

 This isn’t a track which has been particularly kind to favourite backers over this same five-year period.
-The non-handicap chases have been the happiest hunting grounds for supporters of the market leader, but whilst a 54% strike-rate is pretty impressive, this has still only been enough to squeeze out a £1 level stakes profit of £1.61.
+The non-handicap chases have been the happiest hunting grounds for supporters of the market leader, but whilst a 54% strike-rate is pretty impressive, this has still only been enough to squeeze out a £1 level stakes net win of £1.61.